abdujemal/alx-webstack-simple-inventory/README.md

 #### Start the Backend Server

-##### Open a terminal, navigate to the backend directory, and run:
+Open a terminal, navigate to the backend directory, and run:

-npm run dev
+<code>npm run dev</code>

-## Start the Frontend Client
+#### Start the Frontend Client

-# Open another terminal, navigate to the frontend directory, and run:
+ Open another terminal, navigate to the frontend directory, and run:

-npm run dev
+<code>npm run dev</code>

 ### 5. Access the App